tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

 Visual Studio Code has the best Typescript integration (as you might expect from Microsoft!) and is noticeably faster than Atom.
 In the past, I was put off using VS Code due to the lack of tabs, but as these are now available in the latest [Insiders build](http://code.visualstudio.com/Download#insiders) by [enabling a flag](https://github.com/Microsoft/vscode-docs/blob/vnext/release-notes/June_2016.md#tabs), it's now my recommended editor.

-The Atom and Sublime plugins offer broadly similar functionality, and I have always used Atom in the past, but I can't fully recommend it at the minute due to the uncertain status of the `atom-typescript` plugin and it's lack of support for Typescript 1.9 features.
+The Atom and Sublime plugins offer broadly similar functionality, and I have always used Atom in the past, but I can't fully recommend it at the minute due to the uncertain status of the `atom-typescript` plugin and its lack of support for Typescript 1.9 features (although this is fair enough, as it is still a beta).
 The Sublime plugin is an official Microsoft product, so shouldn't suffer from the same issues, and is a great choice if you are already a Sublime user.

 *Note:* If you are using Visual Studio Code, see step 1 for additional setup required to make it use the `typescript@next` compiler.